-Protect yourself in five ways from skin cancer SLIP SLOP SLAP SEEK SLIDE on sun protective clothing on SPF30 or higher sunscreen on sun protective hat
+Protect yourself in five ways from skin cancer SLIP SLOP SLAP SEEK SLIDE on sun on a sun shade on sunglasses on SPE50+ protective or higher hat clothing sunscreen

 Uniforms, clothing and hats

 - All staff and students wear a broad-brimmed, legionnaire or bucket hat that protects the face, neck, ears and crown of the head when outside.
 Caps are not sun protective and should not be permitted. - Spare hats should be available for students to ensure their play time is not restricted if they forget their hat, or students without hats should be encouraged to play in the shade. - Sun protective clothing is required in the school uniform/dress code (i.e. collared shirts, elbow or full length sleeves, longer shorts, skirts or long pants), including sports uniforms.
 Fabric with a UPF rating of 50+ is chosen where possible. - Staff and students wear a rashie or similar top for swimming/water activities (may not be appropriate for competitive swimming). - Adults wear appropriate sunglasses and students have the option to wear them.